elixir-explorer/explorer/README.md

 <h1><img src="explorer.png" alt="Explorer"></h1>

-Explorer is a dataframe library for Elixir.
-First and foremost, Explorer is an API for data manipulation.
+Explorer brings series (one-dimensional) and dataframes (two-dimensional) for fast data exploration to Elixir.
 Its high-level features are:

 - Simply typed series: `:float`, `:integer`, `:boolean`, `:string`, `:date`, and `:datetime`.
 - A powerful but constrained and opinionated API, so you spend less time looking for the right